Hurricane Gustav: Hispaniola

 In the Dominican Republic, a landslide in a rural area killed eight people.
 Two people were injured.
 Government authorities said that some 67,255 persons were evacuated and more than 1,239 homes were damaged with 12 destroyed.
 50 communities were isolated by the flooding.

 Gustav made landfall in Haiti at approximately 1 pm EDT on August 26, about 10 mi west of the city of Jacmel.
 While inland, Gustav's rains triggered a landslide in the community of Benet which killed one person.
 Two more were killed in southwestern Haiti when their house collapsed.
 Another two deaths were caused by an explosion inside a house, thought to be possibly related to Hurricane Gustav.
 The southern town of Jacmel, where the hurricane made landfall, was bisected by floodwaters.

 According to Haiti's National Director of Civil Protection, 77 people died as a result of the hurricane.
 Some 2,100 houses were destroyed and another 8,150 damaged, causing an estimated 7,200 people to live in temporary shelters, including churches, community centers and schools.

 Jamaica

 In Jamaica, 15 deaths were reported after Gustav swept through the area as a tropical storm.
 Flash flooding was also reported on the island as a result of Gustav's heavy rains.

 The banana sector in the parishes of St. Thomas, St. Mary and Portland suffered significant damage.

 The Hope River Bridge linking the capital Kingston with the eastern reaches of the city including Harbour View and St. Thomas collapsed and the Georgia bridge in Portland was destroyed.
-Jamaica's government ministry initially estimated US$41.8 million in damage to the road infrastructure in the country.
-Total damage in Jamaica was estimated at $210 million.
+Jamaica's government ministry initially estimated J$3 billion (US$41.2 million) in damage to the road infrastructure in the country.
+Total damage in Jamaica was estimated at J$19 billion (US$210 million).